Salet/coinpayments/README.md

 ## Configuration

-Before using this gem you have to set your Merchant ID and public/private API key pair, which can be accessed on your account at CoinPayments.net.
+Before using this gem you will have to create an account on Coinpayments website.
+After that you can access your [Merchant ID](https://www.coinpayments.net/acct-settings) and generate [public/private API key pair](https://www.coinpayments.net/acct-api-keys) needed for this gem to work.

 If you are using Rails, simply generate a new config file, like so:

     $ rails generate coinpayments:install

-Configuration file can now be accessed at config/initializers/coinpayments.rb:
+Configuration file can now be accessed at `config/initializers/coinpayments.rb`:

 ```
 Coinpayments.configure do |config|
   config.merchant_id     = ''
   config.public_api_key  = ''
   config.private_api_key = ''
 end
 ```

 ## Usage

-- All method and field names are identical to official API documentation: https://www.coinpayments.net/merchant-tools-api.
+`Coinpayments` is a singleton class with method names mimicking the command names of [CP API](https://www.coinpayments.net/merchant-tools-api).

-- Main required fields are appended to each call you make automatically.
-- Method required paramteres must be appended as method attributes.
+Common required fields are automatically appended to each call.
+Other of the required parameters must be passed in as method attributes.
+You can add some optional parameters too.

-- Optional paramteres can be appended as an option hash
-- Call response is a Hashie::Mash instance, so you can access response hash parameters as method calls.
-For example, to quicly access BTC/USD exchange rate, use:
+For your convenience response fields can be accessed as method calls.

+For example, to quickly access current BTC/USD exchange rate, use:

 `Coinpayments.rates.USD.rate_btc`